Netzyn/AlexaTutorial/README.md

 * [Understanding Custom Skills](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/overviews/understanding-custom-skills)
 * [Step-by-Step guide to Trivial Skill](https://github.com/alexa/skill-sample-nodejs-trivia)

 The last of these (the step-by-step guide) provides steps for creating a skill along with the service endpoint on AWS lambda.
 For the initial setup, follow Step 1 up to item 5.
+An application ID is defined for the skill, this ID will need to be copied to the application configuration.

 This tutorial uses the Alexa Skills kit builder rather than the original developer portal for defining interaction.

 So, when you get to item 5. you should select **Launch Skill Builder**